ArtyomPashun/rsschool-cv/cv.md

 ***
 ## *About me:*
 ### Hi there!
-I have about a half year experience in Java web (Bank application, application for HRs),but also I would like to learn more about fronted development.
+I have experience in Java web (Bank application, application for HRs),but also I would like to learn more about fronted development.
 ***
 ## *Skills:*
 * Java (Core, Spring, Hibernate, JUnit)